syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

-Dim img() As Bitmap = pdfViewer1.ExportAsImage(0, 3)
+Dim image() As Bitmap = pdfViewer1.ExportAsImage(0, 3)

 Exporting PDFs as Vector Images

 Exporting PDFs as vector images can be done using the ExportAsMetafile method.
-The following code sample demonstrates how a PDF document can be exported as a metafile.
+The following code sample demonstrates how a PDF document can be exported as a Metafile.

 {%endhighlight%}